 - Protects against common cause failure due to the effects of internal hazards.
 Internal hazards of concern include: fire, missiles, steam jets, pipe whip, chemical explosions, flooding, failure of adjacent equipment. - Might protect against common cause failure due to common normal, abnormal, or accident environments, the effects of design basis accidents, or the effects of external hazards.
-Environmental, seismic, and electromagnetic qualification may also be used by themselves, or in conjunction with physical separation, to protect against the effects of accidents, internal hazards, or external hazards. - Might reduce the likelihood of common cause failures as a result of events that have localized effects (e.g., tornado, tsunami, or aircraft impact). - Reduces the likelihood of inadvertent errors during operation or maintenance on redundant equipment.
+Environmental, seismic, and electromagnetic qualification might also in conjunction with physical separation to protect against the effects of accidents, internal hazards, or external hazards. - Might reduce the likelihood of common cause failures as a result of events that have localized effects (e.g., tornado, or tsunami). - Reduces the likelihood of inadvertent errors during operation or maintenance on redundant equipment.